The Horse Before the Cart — Get a Website that Converts Before You Advertise

-Whether or not your ad mentions your website, most people will research your business before they contact you, and they start by visiting your website.
+Whether or not your marketing or advertising lists your website, most people will research your business online before they contact you.
+Their first stop?
+Your website.

 Your ROI on the money you invest in marketing or advertising is highly dependent upon how well your website converts visitors into inquiries, leads or customers.

-Therefore, it doesn't make sense to spend money on advertising that sends people to a poorly designed website — that is, a website that isn't designed to convert those site visitors into leads or customers.
+Therefore, it doesn't make sense to spend money on advertising that sends people to a poorly designed website — that is, a website that doesn't convert those site visitors into leads or customers.

 4 Website Goals that Lead to Conversion

 Advertising money is well spent — and you will receive a higher ROI — when your website is designed to convert visitors into customers.

 Websites convert more visitors when they achieve these 4 goals...

 - It appeals to and speaks the language of your target customers and presents solutions to their needs — this builds their trust in you